olin/studentgovernment/bylaws.md

 #### Section 3.
 Discrepancy Resolution.

-At the fall semester review, if the Honor Board finds that a portion of the Governing Documents are not being followed, the Honor Board requests that the person(s) responsible resolve the issue before the spring semester follow-up meeting.
+At the fall semester review, if the Honor Board finds that a portion of the Governing Documents are not being followed, the Honor Board requests that the person(s) responsible resolve the issue prior to the next Student Government meeting.
 If the responsible official(s) do not resolve the infraction before the follow-up meeting, the Honor Board may file a case report about Student Government citing the infraction, and publish a statement to the community after investigation and resolution through the Honor Board process.

 ### Article 3.
 Election Procedures.